Melasma Treatment Experts in Fond du Lac, WI

 Though some women can suffer from melasma for years due to their use of contraceptives, melasma usually subsides of its own accord after time, usually a few months.
 Dermatologists can treat melasma with topical depigmenting agents or other medications.
 Continued sun exposure, however, may render such treatments ineffective.

-Get Melasma Treatment treatment at Fond du Lac, Wisconsin
+Get Melasma treatment at Fond du Lac, Wisconsin

-This Forefront Dermatology clinic, is led by board-certified dermatologists, Dr. Matthew Fanelli and Dr. Sean Pattee, offering Melasma Treatment treatment to the residents of Fond du Lac, Wisconsin.
+This Forefront Dermatology clinic, is led by board-certified dermatologist, Dr. Sean Pattee, offering Melasma treatment to the residents of Fond du Lac, Wisconsin.

 Call (920) 923-0788 or fill out the consult form to request your appointment today.